CRESS-Surrey/eXtraWidgets/doc/NetLogo-7-migration-notes.md

 1. Push and resume from `netlogo-7-migration`.
 2. Run `sbt clean test` and `sbt 'xw / packageZip'` on the new machine with Java 17.
 3. Run `sbt 'xw / packagedSmoke'` to verify the packaged zip from a fresh temporary install layout.
-4. Install the packaged zip, or symlink this repository's `xw` directory, into a real NetLogo 7 desktop extensions directory.
-5. Open `test-models/xw-gui-test.nlogox` in NetLogo 7.0.3 and follow its Info-tab/popup instructions.
-6. In that GUI test, verify tab ordering and selection visually, then use the model buttons to mechanically assert user-driven widget edits, GUI button clicks, `xw:on-change` callbacks, and tab removal.
+4. Keep `test-models/xw-gui-test.nlogox` in the release verification checklist and rerun it after GUI-affecting changes.
-7. If the generated GUI test passes, also test desktop unload/reload behavior by closing and reopening the model in a fresh NetLogo process.
+5. Test desktop unload/reload behavior by closing and reopening the GUI test model in a fresh NetLogo process.
-8. Review `primitiveMetadataFallback()` after the rest of the migration is stable and decide whether the current sbt-to-`PrimsJson` handoff should remain as supported build infrastructure.
+6. Review `primitiveMetadataFallback()` after the rest of the migration is stable and decide whether the current sbt-to-`PrimsJson` handoff should remain as supported build infrastructure.
-9. Update user and developer documentation for NetLogo 7, Scala 3, Java 17, and any installation changes.
+7. Update user and developer documentation for NetLogo 7, Scala 3, Java 17, and any installation changes.
 When updating NetLogo code examples, use concise one-argument anonymous procedure syntax such as `[ value -> ... ]`; keep bracketed argument lists for multi-argument anonymous procedures such as `[ [a b] -> ... ]`.

 ## Useful Resume Checklist